Kurt Weill biography

 I'll readily admit that until I started the Weill Project all I knew of Der Protagonist was its existence and that it was one of the culminating pieces of Weill's earlier style.
 Although often performed in Germany in the Weimar years, it wasn't performed there again until 1958.
 It's occasionally been done since then in various locales (although Wikipedia tells me, for example, that the Austrian premiere was not until 2000).
 It was finally recorded in 2001 (Wikipedia incorrectly says 2002); I now have a copy of that recording, by the Deutsches Symphonie-Orchester Berlin, directed and conducted by John Mauceri, with Robert Wörle in the title role.

-In hindsight, the libretto of Der Protagonist can be read as a manifesto for the what Weill and Bertolt Brecht would come to call "epic" theater (versus "dramatic").
+In hindsight, the libretto of Der Protagonist can be read as a manifesto for the what Weill and Bertolt Brecht would come to call "epic" theater (versus "dramatic"; see later blog post).
 Busoni's Junge Klassizität also pushed in this direction, advocating an opera of "the masque and the supernatural."
 This "epic" conception is more or less the opposite of method acting, calling for an intellectual, critical stance toward the action, and a cold detachment from the emotions of the characters, allowing (especially in Brecht's formulation) theater to function as a tool of education, social critique, and propaganda more than as an emotionally absorbing entertainment, favoring satire and social commentary over romantic immersion, and rejecting any deep identification with individual fictional characters.
 The opera is set in Elizabethan England.
 The title character is an actor immersed in his art to the point where he loses touch with reality.
 The somewhat mediocre company of which he is part becomes to him something of a grand court theater, and he ultimately loses all separation between his real self and his character.
 During a rehearsal, mixing theatrical plot with reality, he murders his own beloved sister; coming somewhat back to his senses, he wishes only to be allowed to perform the actual play that evening and present this union of real and acted madness before an audience.

 The staging of Der Protagonist was very unusual and innovative.
 There are two distinct orchestras: besides the full pit orchestra, a smaller onstage orchestra represents the musicians of a duke who has stopped at the inn where the players are resident, and who has requested a performance from them.
 Two pantomime sequences remain as traces of Kaiser and Weill's project as originally conceived two years earlier.
 Listening to the piece, a few things are quickly apparent: it is the work of an already mature composer; it is very much of its time (Alban Berg's Wozzeck was first performed while Der Protagonist was being written); and unlike the music that would make Weill truly world famous a few years later, Weill was not yet drawing on in any significant way on contemporary dance music and jazz.
 Oskar Bie wrote in a review after the premiere, "This is the pupil stepping beyond the master Busoni."
 Years later, Rainer Pömann would call Der Protagonist "astonishing" as a composer's first opera, "nowhere in it is there any sense of trial and error."